Scaffolds For 3D Cell Culture

 At Spheritech we have invented a process for the manufacture of super-macroporous polymer scaffolds for cell culture.
 This novel process allows for a more precisely controlled pore structure, pore volume and pore dimension than could previously be achieved.
 The process allows for the manufacture of 3-D structures in practically any polymer including biodegradable, biocompatible, organic or inorganic.

-The subsequent Spheritech invention of a complimentary novel hydrophilic, biopolymer for cell culture and regenerative medicine now allows us to precisely control pore structure and chemical properties.
-The new polymer named Proliferate® provides a convenient surface for covalent or ionic attachment of cell binding peptide or proteins in a precisely controlled manner.
+The subsequent Spheritech invention of a complimentary novel hydrophilic, biopolymers for cell culture and regenerative medicine now allows us to precisely control pore structure and chemical properties.
+Two new polymers named Proliferate® and Trabeculate® provides convenient surfaces for covalent or ionic attachment of cell binding peptide or proteins in a precisely controlled manner.
+These have now been proven in-vivo.

 Although our polymers are gaining recognition with academics and pharmaceutical companies working in skin, kidney and nerve regeneration we are looking for external collaborators to help us investigate and optimize a range of materials for commercial launch.